Anatolii/Android-CPP-ToolChain-for-Gradle/samples/README.md

 # Sample projects

 Samples demonstrate usage of plugin on a few open source projects.
-THe projects are downloaded from upstream repositories and used untouched.
+The projects are downloaded from upstream repositories and used untouched.

 All examples below will assume that you run them from current `samples` directory.